Mumbai Football Arena: Notable events

+The stadium was sold out for all the games for India after the first home game against Chinese Taipei which saw a poor turnout after Sunil Chhetri made an emotional appeal asking the fans to come and support the national team play in the stadium.

-It hosted the 2019 Indian Super League Final featuring Bengaluru FC and FC Goa.
-Bengaluru F.C won the match due to a late goal from defender Rahul Bheke.
-This was Bengaluru F.C's first Indian Super League after losing in the final the previous year.
+It hosted the 2019 Indian Super League final featuring Bengaluru FC and FC Goa.
+Bengaluru F.C won the match due to a late goal from defender and local boy Rahul Bheke.
+This was Bengaluru F.C's first Indian Super League final win after losing in the final the previous year against Chennaiyin FC.

 It was one of the host venues of 2022 AFC Women's Asian Cup.